 When you are designing a new item, how do you know your ideas will work?

 How do you achieve the look you're going for?
 You experiment!

-Ultimately, you'll use your basic block to draft your final pattern, using the techniques you come up with as you experiment with manipulating darts, slashing your pattern, adding or subtracting length and fullness, and so on.
+Ultimately, you'll use your full-sized basic block to draft your final pattern, using the techniques you come up with as you experiment with manipulating darts, slashing your pattern, adding or subtracting length and fullness, and so on.
 Do NOT scale the small patterns to full size - IT WON'T WORK!

 But why not use a full-size pattern while you're working out the design?
 Your full-size block is cumbersome, and you'll waste a lot of paper during the process.
 Using doll-sized copies of a basic pattern makes the process so much easier.

 And it's fun!
 It's kind of like playing with paper dolls.